c-lombardi23/new_fit_physicist/README.md

 # TheFitPhysicist

 **TheFitPhysicist** is a personal blog and portfolio-style web application built with Flask.
 It features dynamic routing, blog post creation via an admin panel, contact functionality, and sitemap support for SEO.
-The project is designed to showcase a physicist's work, thoughts, and updates through a sleek, easily maintainable platform.
+The project is designed to showcase my work, thoughts, and updates through a sleek, easily maintainable platform.

 ---
 <a href="https://github.com/c-lombardi23/thefitphysicist.onrender.com">